israellevin/marmalade/README.md

 Since running the player as root is not many people's cup of tea, Marmalade installs a little helper script that can be run as root by members of the `marmalade` group and performs one of three specific sets of tasks:
  1. If given the `--start-jam` flag, along with a jam name, create a new network namespace named `marmalade:<jam-name>` and run a Redis server inside it as the original calling user (presumably the one running the player) and using the jam's persistence directory as described above.
 If the namespace already exists it exits with an appropriate error message.
-2. If given  the `--launch-generator` flag, along with a jam name, player ID, generator name, and instance ID, create a new network namespace named `marmalade:<jam-name>:<player ID>:<generator name>:<instance ID>`, connect it to the Redis namespace, run a Firecracker microVM inside it, and send it the generator archive from the workdir described above.
+2. If given  the `--launch-generator` flag, along with a jam name, player ID, generator name, and instance ID, create a new network namespace named `marmalade:<jam-name>:<player ID>:<generator name>:<instance ID>`, connect it to the Redis namespace, run a Firecracker microVM inside it, and send it its redis credentials and the generator archive from the workdir described above.
 If the namespace already exists it exits with an appropriate error message.
 3. If given the `--stop-jam` flag, along with a jam name, stop the Redis server running in the `marmalade:<jam-name>` namespace, delete the namespace, and then do the same thing with any remaining `marmalade:<jam-name>:*` namespaces and the Firefox instances running inside them.
 For details, take a look at `install/marmalade-nslaunch`.